You want smart political talk without the meltdowns?

 There are a lot of Republicans that say things they don't really mean it.

-And you know, frankly I get disgusted at times.
+And, you know, frankly, I get disgusted at times.

 I'm frustrated with House Republicans right now.

-I'll tell you why, because they had an opportunity all summer long to put together twelve appropriations bills like they said they would and vote on them, and that would have given them leverage when they went to conference with your body, the U.S. Senate, uh and and forced hopefully spending restraints on Washington that they don't want to have,
+And that would have given them leverage when they went to conference with your body, the U.S. Senate, and forced, hopefully, spending restraints on Washington that they don't want to have.

 I think it was a missed opportunity.

-But I I know you're serious.
+But I know you're serious.

 What they want to do, Sean, is get re-elected.

-And I didn't come up here to get reelected.
+And I didn't come up here to get re-elected.

 If they want to send me back, fine.